adamiaonr/wifi-vehicles/README.md

 # WiFi Vehicles

-A collect data in vehicular & distributed WiFi environments.
+A framework to collect data in vehicular & distributed WiFi environments.

 ## General operation